 The Anheuser-Busch Brewery is one of America’s most popular tourist destinations.
 And for a good reason.
 It should be your next stop after admiring the Gateway Arch.

 If you are not a beer fan, don’t worry.
 The tour is still fascinating as you learn about the history of this iconic company.
-With a rich history spanning almost two centuries, this company, which is also a National Historic Landmark District, offers more than you can imagine.
+With a rich history spanning almost two centuries, this company, also a National Historic Landmark District, offers more than you can imagine.

 See Related: Fun & Best Things to Do in St. Charles, Missouri